All Episodes

 You left out a word in your question that would provide the answer.

-How can you be so stupid and yet rise so far and so high in Democrat party politics?
+How can you be so stupid and yet rise so far and so high in Democrat Party politics?

-The question is rendered moot when you put the qualifier, Democrat Party in there.
+The question is rendered moot when you put the qualifier Democrat Party in there.

-That just is.
+It just is.

 I mean, that's what explains it.

-It's just it's just I still have the question.
+It's just I still have the quote.

 Does she really know that this is that stupid?

-Just being populist in selling the plan.
+She's just being populist in selling the plan.

-Just it was an indictment of it.
+It was an indictment of it.

-It was it just slammed.
+It was, it just slam dunk.

 Do not do this.